kitnil/awesome/README.md

 - [7XX-rfc](https://github.com/joho/7XX-rfc) - An RFC for a new series of HTTP status codes covering developer fouls.
 - [ferret](https://github.com/nakkaya/ferret) - Ferret is a free software lisp implementation for real time embedded control systems.
 - [ghb0t](https://github.com/genuinetools/ghb0t) - A GitHub Bot to automatically delete your fork's branches after a pull request has been merged.
-- [awesome-linuxaudio](https://github.com/nodiscc/awesome-linuxaudio) - A list of software and resources for professional audio/video/live events production on Linux.
+- [awesome-linuxaudio](https://github.com/nodiscc/awesome-linuxaudio) - A list of software and resources for professional audio/video/live events production on Linux. [mirror]
 - [awesome-web-scraping](https://github.com/lorien/awesome-web-scraping) - List of libraries, tools and APIs for web scraping and data processing.
 - [awesome-safety-critical](https://github.com/stanislaw/awesome-safety-critical) - List of resources about programming practices for writing safety-critical software.
 - [proprietary_vendor_samsung](https://github.com/TheMuppets/proprietary_vendor_samsung) -